 This morning I shared some top tips for Christmas menus on Radio New Zealand with Jim Mora.
 Here is the audio link for you to enjoy.
 Vanessa Baxter Top Xmas Tips

-These sausage rolls are a favourite item on the Fearless Kitchen platters and they are super simple to make.
+These sausage rolls are a favourite and they are super simple to make.
 You can change around the filling when you make them at home to suit your family.
 You can use exotic filling ingredients or a good quality plain pork sausage.
+Kids can make them too – giving you a break!

 Let’s talk sandwiches.
 School Sandwich I gave up on sandwiches for a while – I had lived on Vegemite and Kraft cheese sandwiches at school for so long.
 It was the ultimate school lunchbox go to sandwich in Australia in the late 70’s.
 I am sure I thought that I was cool having the cheese … Continue reading Sandwiches: the classic chicken sandwich